 If your linoleum flooring can be tiled over, you'll first need to prepare the surface with a good cleaning, which will help your tiles adhere to their new home.
 To clean, use a scrub brush and water to remove any dirt or residue from the floor.
 Next, remove the smooth surface of the flooring by sanding it down, which will help your mortar stick to the floor better and will create a more solid foundation for your tiles to rest on.

 If you're installing porcelain tile over vinyl flooring, you can essentially follow the same steps as those listed above.
 Use thin-set mortar to adhere your porcelain tiles to your vinyl flooring.
 Once your tile is placed, you'll most likely need to cut it to size, which can be done with a wet saw.
-Tiles should be cut before you apply grout.
-Your floor should be ready to walk on after drying overnight.
+Tiles should be placed, eyeballed and then set in mortar, and the mortar has to set before you apply grout.
+After grouting, your floor should be ready to walk on after about 24 hours.

 If your linoleum flooring isn't suitable to overlay with tile, you can still install tiles by creating a durable and leveled surface to work on top of.
 Even better — you don't even have to remove your old vinyl flooring, you just have to install a sturdy layer over your flooring.
 To do this, add cement backer boards to your flooring, taking care to leave a little room around the boards on all sides for expansion.
 Then, you can follow the steps listed above for installing tile over linoleum — adding two layers of mortar, placing and spacing tiles and adding grout to set.